 One solution for saving energy (and money) on hot water is to install a tankless water heater.
 Because tankless water heaters don’t store heated water, they use less energy and save you money on your utility bills.
 Plus, they save space, eliminate the risk of water damage due to a leaking water storage tank, and last up to twice as long as a conventional water heater.

 For a limited time, Plumb Pro is running a Navien Tankless Hot Water Heater promotion for a 1-3 bedroom home for only $3,995, and qualified buyers can finance for 18 months at 0% interest.
 We will buy back your old water heater for $500.
-Call our Charleston or Columbia office for details.
+Call our Charleston office for details.